-There is a very close relationship between low levels of magnesium in the body and the sting caused by magnesium oil.
-Usually, people who experience burning sensation during or after applying magnesium spray usually think that their body is sensitive to magnesium oil.
-However, it is not always true.
-The reasons why magnesium oil can cause skin tingling can be any of the following:
+There is a very strong link between low levels of magnesium in the body and the stinging caused by magnesium oil.
+In most cases, people who experience this burning sensation during or after applying magnesium spray believe that their skin is sensitive to magnesium oil.
+However, this is not always true.
+The reasons why magnesium oil can cause skin tingling can be any or the combination of the following:

-- Magnesium oil acts as the vasodilator that relaxes muscle cells and increases blood flow in capillaries.
-That can also sometimes cause a stinging sensation.
+Magnesium oil acts as the vasodilator that relaxes muscle cells and increases blood flow in capillaries.
+This may also cause a stinging sensation.

-Today, most of the people are magnesium deficient and therefore suffer from various health problems such as anxiety, insomnia, hypertension, constipation, heart disease, fatigue, etc. Some studies show that up to 80% of Americans have health problems related to inadequate magnesium levels.
-Fortunately, there are numerous ways you can help yourself and benefit from additional magnesium intake.
+The prevalence of magnesium deficiency has sky-rocketed in today's world.
+As a result, many more individuals are suffering from health conditions such as anxiety, insomnia, hypertension, constipation, heart disease, fatigue, etc. In fact, studies reveal that up to 80% of Americans have health problems related to inadequate magnesium levels.
+Fortunately, there are numerous ways you can relieve a deficiency and benefit from replenishing your magnesium levels.

 - Whole Grains